smoeding/puppet-openssl/README.md

 #### Class: `openssl`

-Performs the basic setup and installation of Openssl on the system.
+Performs the basic setup and installation of the Openssl package on the system.

 **Parameters for the `openssl` class:**